 Speak less on Rafale, Shiv Sena advises BJP

-Mumbai, Apr 13: The Shiv Sena on advised its ally BJP to "speak less" on the Rafale deal, in which the Congress has alleged corruption, cautioning that unwanted statements may increase troubles for the national party.
+Mumbai, Apr 13: The Shiv Sena on advised its ally Bharatiya Janata Party (BJP) to "speak less" on the Rafale deal, in which the Congress has alleged corruption, cautioning that unwanted statements may increase troubles for the national party.

 The Sena also said the ban on NaMo TV could have been avoided had the BJP been satisfied with the coverage being given to Prime Minister Narendra Modi's campaign rallies on electronic channels.